confluentinc/cp-ansible/TESTING.md

 # Testing CP-Ansible

-Each role has Molecule configuration for testing with Docker containers.
-To get started
+Each role has Molecule configuration which enable fast and easy development and testing with Docker containers.

 ## Prerequisites